-We have depreciation to thank for that – a depressing fact of life for new car buyers (unless you put your name down on the list for something like a 911R) but a gift from the gods if your budget is a little lower, dragging down some hugely desirable cars as they're superseded or rendered obsolete
+We have depreciation to thank for that – a depressing fact of life for new car buyers (unless you put your name down on the list for a 911 R) but a gift from the gods if your budget is a little lower, dragging down some hugely desirable cars as they're superseded or rendered obsolete

 Subscribe to evo magazine

 The choices below are the individual selections of the evo staff, and very much not an evo-recommended list of cars you should actually buy.
-Though you'd be crazy to miss out on some of these, and you could in theory buy all of them for the price of an optioned-up Volkswagen Golf R...
+Though you'd be crazy to miss out on some of these, and you could in theory buy all of them for the price of a modern hot hatchback

 Obviously when buying any used car you want to make absolutely sure you do as much research as possible beforehand.
 But this far down the food chain, be extra vigilant.
 We've made a few suggestions with each vehicle as for what to watch out for.

 Five grand is a decent wedge of cash for an evo car, isn’t it?
 I thought it was, until I started looking and was greeted with a page of five-cylinder Focus STs, Astra – and Zafira – VXRs and BMW Z4s with engines a couple of cylinders short of being interesting.
 Worthy evo cars one and all, but hardly the stuff of blood-pumping excitement.

 Still, there’s always Nissan’s 350Z.
 Lusty 3.5-litre V6, rear-wheel drive, looks that have stood the test of time remarkably well and its rough-around-the-edges character appeals so much more than the near perfectly mannered Mk5 Golf GTI that costs similar money